stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

       1234567887 `shouldNotSatisfy` validate
 ```

-Wait a minute ... we are using different expectation functions, `shouldSatisfy` and
+Wait a minute.
+We are using different expectation functions, `shouldSatisfy` and
 `shouldNotSatisfy` to be more precise.
-This functions receive a predicate function
+These functions receive a predicate function
 of type `Show a => a -> Bool`, as its second parameter.
 So basically, this
-predicate must receive a parameter of any type and return a `Bool` value.
-And
+predicate must receive a parameter of any showable type and return a `Bool` value.
-given our `validate` function receives an `Integer` and returns a `Bool`,
+And given our `validate` function receives an `Integer` and returns a `Bool`,
 it fits perfectly.

 After some iterations we might come up with an implementation for `validate`